swagger-api/swagger.io-docs/docs/spec-explained/api-host-and-base-path.md

 ## API Host and Base URL

 REST APIs have a base URL to which the endpoint paths are appended.
-The base URL is defined by the `schemes`, `host` and `basePath` on the root level of the API specification.
+The base URL is defined by `schemes`, `host` and `basePath` on the root level of the API specification.

 ```
 host: petstore.swagger.io